 The new ECW Student- and Youth-led sub-group was established in January 2021, with elections for representatives to ECW’s Executive Committee and High-Level Steering Group being successfully held in the same month.
 The ECW Student- and Youth-led subgroup was created with the support of the 100 Million campaign, which unites youth activists and youth-led organisations in the fight for the rights of the world’s most marginalised children.
 It now has over 70 member organisations, representing young people from South Sudan to South America, making it the biggest civil society sub-group represented in ECW’s governance.

-Aaron is an 18-year old writer, humanitarian, and refugee advocate from New York City.
-While studying abroad in Rome, Aaron volunteered alongside Syrian refugees in a kitchen created to support the local Syrian refugee community.
-Moved by their stories of hardship and resilience, Aaron organised a trip with activist Jordan Hattar to spread awareness about the conditions in Za’atari, as well as allocate the funds that he had raised to support the health and education of Syrian and Palestinian refugee students.
-Since then, through the processes of ECW, the Global Student Forum’s working group on Democracy & Human Rights, and events hosted by the 100 Million campaign, Aaron has been an outspoken advocate for the rights of refugees worldwide.
+Henry is an 18-year old writer, humanitarian, and refugee advocate from New York City.
+While studying abroad in Rome, Henry volunteered alongside Syrian refugees in a kitchen created to support the local Syrian refugee community.
+Moved by their stories of hardship and resilience, Henry organised a trip with activist Jordan Hattar to spread awareness about the conditions in Za’atari, as well as allocate the funds that he had raised to support the health and education of Syrian and Palestinian refugee students.
+Since then, through the processes of ECW, the Global Student Forum’s working group on Democracy & Human Rights, and events hosted by the 100 Million campaign, Henry has been an outspoken advocate for the rights of refugees worldwide.
 He also edits and regularly conducts interviews for the political journal Transnational Politics, and has been employed with the US Department of Defense Language Regional Expertise and Cultural Program since March 2020.
-Aaron will be graduating high school this coming June.
+Henry will be graduating high school this coming June.

 100 Million and Help4Refugees are dedicated to ensuring the global accessibility of education in emergencies, and recognise the necessity of elevating the voices of young people to lead the charge.
 While elections are held every two years, any youth-led organisation which works in education or emergency contexts can join the sub-group at any time.
 Please join us in our mission and apply for membership in ECW’s youth sub-group!